openharmony/docs/en/application-dev/connectivity/http-request.md

   console.info('No more data in response, data receive end');
 });
-// Subscribe to events indicating progress of receiving HTTP streaming responses. httpRequest.on('dataReceiveProgress', (data) => {
+// Subscribe to events indicating progress of receiving HTTP streaming responses. class Data {
+  receiveSize: number = 0
+  totalSize: number = 0
+}
+httpRequest.on('dataReceiveProgress', (data: Data) => {
   console.log("dataReceiveProgress receiveSize:" + data.receiveSize + ", totalSize:" + data.totalSize);
 });

-httpRequest.requestInStream(
-  // Customize EXAMPLE_URL in extraData on your own.
-It is up to you whether to add parameters to the URL.
-  "EXAMPLE_URL",
-  {
+let streamInfo: http.HttpRequestOptions = {
   method: http.RequestMethod.POST, // Optional.
 The default value is http.RequestMethod.GET.
   // You can add header fields based on service requirements.
-    header: {
+  header: ['Content-Type', 'application/json'],
-      'Content-Type': 'application/json'
-    },
   // This field is used to transfer data when the POST request is used.
-    extraData: {
-      "data": "data to send",
+  extraData: ["data", "data to send"],
-    },
   expectDataType: http.HttpDataType.STRING, // Optional.
 This field specifies the type of the return data.
   usingCache: true, // Optional.
 The default value is true.
   priority: 1, // Optional.
 The default value is 1.
   connectTimeout: 60000 // Optional.
 The default value is 60000, in ms.
   readTimeout: 60000, // Optional.
 The default value is 60000, in ms. If a large amount of data needs to be transmitted, you are advised to set this parameter to a larger value to ensure normal data transmission.
-    usingProtocol: http.HttpProtocol.HTTP1_1, // Optional.
+  usingProtocol: http.HttpProtocol.HTTP1_1 // Optional.
 The default protocol type is automatically specified by the system.
+}

+httpRequest.requestInStream(
+  // Customize EXAMPLE_URL in extraData on your own.
+It is up to you whether to add parameters to the URL.
+  "EXAMPLE_URL",
-  }, (err, data) => {
+  streamInfo, (err: BusinessError, data: number) => {
   console.error('error:' + JSON.stringify(err));
   console.info('ResponseCode :' + JSON.stringify(data));
   // Unsubscribe from HTTP Response Header events. httpRequest.off('headersReceive');
   // Unregister the observer for events indicating receiving of HTTP streaming responses. httpRequest.off('dataReceive');
   // Unregister the observer for events indicating progress of receiving HTTP streaming responses. httpRequest.off('dataReceiveProgress');
   // Unregister the observer for events indicating completion of receiving HTTP streaming responses. httpRequest.off('dataEnd');
   // Call the destroy() method to release resources after HttpRequest is complete. httpRequest.destroy();
 }
 );
 ```